 - Europe: LC (Least Concern)

-- Feeds on: Mostly smaller fish and small squid, although will also eat prawns and small crustaceans as well.
+- Feeds on: Mostly smaller fish and small squid.

 - Description: Very similar looking to the much more common Atlantic mackerel.
 Grows to a smaller maximum size.
 Has a similar mottled pattern down the flanks, although this does not extend as far down as it does in the Atlantic mackerel and a line of dark spots runs along the lateral line.
-Eye is much larger than that of the Atlantic mackerel.
+The eye is larger than that of the Atlantic mackerel.

-Atlantic chub mackerel are a species which is usually found in the warmer waters of Europe, particularly the Mediterranean.
-In British waters they are only found around the south and west of the British Isles.
-They are not common enough for shore anglers to specifically target this species, but can sometimes be caught inadvertently by anglers fishing for the more common Atlantic mackerel.
-This species is often confused with others, and there have also been issues with this species being mis-identfied – see below.
+Atlantic chub mackerel is a species which is usually found in the warmer waters of Europe, particularly the Mediterranean.
+In British waters they are found around the south and west of the British Isles.
+They are not common enough for shore anglers to specifically target this species, but can sometimes be caught inadvertently by anglers fishing for the much more common Atlantic mackerel.
+This species is often confused with others, and there have also been issues with this species being misidentified – see below.

 Distribution and Life Cycle

 This species is found around the Atlantic coasts of France, Spain and Portugal with their distribution continuing along the western coast of Africa.
 Their range extends throughout the Mediterranean and they are also found in the southern Black Sea.
 They are at the limit of their distribution in British waters but can be found around the southern and western regions of England as well as parts of the English Channel, Welsh coast and around the southern coastlines of the Republic of Ireland.

 The Atlantic chub mackerel is a pelagic (mid-water) species which shoals in massive numbers.
 They feed on small species of fish such as sprats and immature specimens of other species but will also feed on small squid, prawn and shrimp species as well as small mid-water crustaceans as well.